Utah data on violent crime and arrests

 Violent crime in Utah

-In 2022, 47 percent of violent crimes reported to police in Utah were not solved.
-This is 2 percentage points lower than the unsolved rate in 2012.
+In 2023, 54 percent of violent crimes reported to police in Utah were solved.
+This is 4 percentage points higher than the solve rate in 2013.

-Unsolved rates are the number of reported crimes not cleared by arrest or by exceptional means divided by the number of reported crimes.
+Solve rates are the number of reported crimes cleared by arrest or by exceptional means divided by the number of reported crimes.
 For more information, see the data sources and methodology section below.

-In the following table, violent crime incident rates, as well as unsolved violent crime rates, are included for each of the 91 law enforcement agencies that reported data in Utah in 2022.
+In the following table, violent crime incident rates, as well as violent crime solve rates, are included for each of the 127 law enforcement agencies that reported data in Utah in 2023.
 Please note that rates calculated for agencies with smaller jurisdiction populations, as well as fewer overall incidents, are less reliable than those for larger jurisdictions and should be interpreted with caution.

-Data regarding crime and unsolved rates come from the FBI’s Uniform Crime Reporting Program.
-Counts of reported violent crime between 2012 and 2022 are derived from the Summary Reporting System (SRS) and the National Incident-Based Reporting System (NIBRS).
-The FBI generated national estimates for reported crime and clearances based on agency-level reports, and these estimates were published through 2022 in the FBI’s annual report, Crime in the U.S. and on the FBI’s Crime Data Explorer.
+Data regarding crime and solve rates come from the FBI’s Uniform Crime Reporting Program.
+Counts of reported violent crime between 2013 and 2023 are derived from the Summary Reporting System (SRS) and the National Incident-Based Reporting System (NIBRS).
+The FBI generated national estimates for reported crime and clearances based on agency-level reports, and these estimates were published through 2023 in the FBI’s annual report, Crime in the U.S. and on the FBI’s Crime Data Explorer.
+For agency-level clearance data, we used Jacob Kaplan’s version of the Offenses Known and Clearances by Arrest dataset.

 The FBI stopped SRS data collection after data year 2020 and required law enforcement agencies to use NIBRS to report crime statistics to the FBI.
 This change decreased the number of agencies that submitted their crime data and thus reduced the reliability of state estimates in 2021.
-In 2022, the FBI allowed agencies who were unable to submit NIBRS data to submit SRS data again.
-Ninety-four percent of the U.S. population was covered in the 2022 crime data submissions to the FBI, with most states providing close to complete data.
-However, the population upon which the estimates were derived decreased by over 10 percent in three states: Florida, Hawaii, and Illinois, so conclusions about crime changes in those states should be interpreted with additional caution.
+In 2022 and 2023, the FBI allowed agencies who were unable to submit NIBRS data to submit SRS data again.
+Ninety-four percent of the U.S. population was covered in the 2023 crime data submissions to the FBI, with most states providing close to complete data.
+However, the population upon which the estimates were derived decreased by over 10 percent in three states: Florida, Mississippi, and Wyoming, so conclusions about crime changes in those states should be interpreted with additional caution.

 Crime rates are calculated by dividing the number of estimated incidents by the total U.S. population.
 Population data come from the U.S. Census Bureau American Community Survey 1-year estimates (table B01003) and the 2020 Decennial Census Redistricting Data (table P1).